ArnoldBallesteros/FlickApp/README.md

 Movie Reviewer is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 8hours spent in total
+Time spent: 15 hours spent in total

 ## User Stories